max-bytes/omnikeeper/docs/source/traits.md

 The following diagram shows the structures that data passes through from the core data all the way to the client:
 ![Overview of how trait entites work](assets/drawio/overview-trait-entities.svg)

-* An overview of the available trait entity API calls. `*` can be substituted by the corresponding trait entity name.
+* An overview of the available trait entity API calls. `*` should be substituted by the corresponding trait entity name.
   * queries:
     * `traitEntities.*.all`: gets all trait entities
     * `traitEntities.*.filtered`: gets trait entities meeting filter criteria